What's Your Sign? (song)

 "What's Your Sign" is a song by British pop and soul singer Des'ree.
-Written by the singer with the track's producer Ashley Ingram, "What's Your Sign?" was released as the fourth single from Des'ree's third studio album, Supernatural (1998).
-It was released on 26 October 1998 and reached number one in Spain as well as the top 40 in Austria and France.
+Co-written and co-produced by the singer and Ashley Ingram, "What's Your Sign?" was released as the fourth single from Des'ree's third studio album, Supernatural (1998), on 30 September 1998 in Japan and on 26 October in the United Kingdom.
+The song reached number one in Spain and entered the top 40 in Austria and France.

 Background

 The song is about people's obsession with astrology and how compatible people are in love based on their astrological sign.
 It was released as the follow-up to Des'ree's European hit "Life".